IvanVenkov712/QuantReplay/README.md

 notional (`quantity * fill price`).
 Rates use decimal fractions, so `0.001` means `0.1%`.

-By default, position sizing does not reserve cash for commission or adverse slippage.
-In particular, an unbuffered `all-in-all-out` BUY can be rejected as unaffordable when either cost is non-zero. `--buffer-rate` provides an optional cash reserve, though the order can still be rejected if actual execution costs exceed it.
-The failed order remains visible in the backtest result, but it does not create a trade or change the portfolio.
+All-in and percentage BUY quantities are resolved against a budget that already includes the configured commission and adverse slippage.
+Fixed BUY instructions remain exact and can be rejected when unaffordable unless a `--buffer-rate` is supplied; with a buffer, fixed quantities are capped to the affordable amount.
+A failed order remains visible in the backtest result, but it does not create a trade or change the portfolio.
 The CLI displays individual rejection details when there are at most 10 rejected orders; above that limit, it displays the rejection count without listing every order.

 ## Documentation